On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in DOTI.

 This project will involve a 1.1 mile extension of Martin Luther King Jr. Boulevard (MLK) from Havana Street east to Peoria Street within the Stapleton Redevelopment Area.
 The new roadway will include travel and parking lane changes, multi-use paths for bicycles and pedestrians, a soft-surface equestrian trail, and new signals and street lighting.

-Construction is scheduled to begin November 19, 2018 and will continue through Spring 2020.
+Construction is scheduled to begin November 19, 2018 and will continue through July 2020.

-The City and County of Denver Public Works is working to identify, design, and develop pilot streetscape improvements for the Santa Fe Corridor between 8th Avenue and West Colfax Avenue.
+The City and County of Denver and Department of Transportation and Infrastructure (DOTI) is working to identify, design, and develop pilot streetscape improvements for the Santa Fe Corridor between 8th Avenue and West Colfax Avenue.
 Santa Fe Drive is an important corridor within the Denver transportation network.
 It is a key link between downtown, 6th and 8th Avenues, and I-25, providing connections for a variety of users in the neighborhood and the greater community.